v6d-io/v6d/docs/notes/developers/build-from-source.rst

 + glog
 + boost
 + mpi, for the graph data structure module
-+ gtest, for build test suites
++ gtest, for building test suites

 If you want to build the vineyard server, the following additional libraries are needed:

 + protobuf
 + grpc

-And the following python packages is required:
+And the following python packages are required:

 + libclang